mensly/PivotJot/README.md

 If you're looking for a more feature-complete Android client for Pivotal Tracker, I'd recommend [P-Tracking](https://play.google.com/store/apps/details?id=com.sdw.pivotprojects).
  However, it is quite out of date and can't do everything the desktop client can.

+A compiled version of this app can be found on [Google Play](http://bit.ly/pivotjot).